CKWlee/BoxOfficePredictor/README.md

 Pulled ~2,600 movies from TMDB API and ended up with 1,919 that had complete budget/revenue data.

-**Sampling approach**: This isn't a random sample — I deliberately pulled movies across different revenue tiers (flops, mid-performers, blockbusters) to make sure the model could learn from failures, not just hits.
+**Sampling approach**: Unfortunately, this isn't a completely random sample as a statistics course would like.
+I deliberately pulled movies across different revenue tiers (flops, mid-performers, blockbusters) to make sure the model could learn from failures, not just hits.
 The dataset is biased toward "notable" films (ones with 50+ votes on TMDB), but that's fine since the model is meant for theatrical releases, not micro-budget films that never hit theaters.

 **What's in the data:**
 - Revenue range: $7 to $2.9B